ices-tools-dev/echoSMs/docs/usage.md

 Some models use parameters that are not sensibly duplicated across rows in a DataFrame or as a dimension in a DataArray (e.g., the data that specifies the three-dimensional shape of a fish swimbladder).
 EchoSMs allows for this with the concept of _non-expandable_ parameters - these are not expanded into DataFrame columns or DataArray dimensions.
 Non-expandable parameter names are available from the models' `no_expand_parameters` attribute.

-But, as it is very convenient to have all the model parameters in one data structure, echoSMs will store the non-expandable parameters as DataFrame or DataArray attributes.
-Due to a bug in the DataFrame implementation, the parameters are stored as a nested dictionary under a `parameters` attribute.
+But, as it is very convenient to have all the model parameters in one data structure, echoSMs will store the non-expandable parameters as a dict in the DataFrame or DataArray attributes.
 An example of this is the `PTDWBAModel`:

 ```py
     from echosms import PTDWBAModel, as_dataframe